python/cpython/Doc/library/asyncio-dev.rst

     loop.call_soon_threadsafe(callback, *args)

-Almost all asyncio objects are not thread safe, which is typically not a problem unless there is code that works with them from an outside of a Task or a callback.
+Almost all asyncio objects are not thread safe, which is typically not a problem unless there is code that works with them from outside of a Task or a callback.
 If there's a need for such code to call a low-level asyncio API, the :meth:`loop.call_soon_threadsafe` method should be used, e.g.::